amankrsingh1812/IntelligentDocFinder/README.md

    sudo docker run -v path_to_files:/home/data/ -it doc_phi
    ```

-   Replace the variable `path_to_files` with the complete path of directory containing all document files .
+   Replace the variable `path_to_files` with the complete path of the directory containing all document files .

-   The running container can be stopped by using `exit` command.
+   The running container can be stopped by using the `exit` command.
 To restart use the command `sudo docker start container_name`

 #### Manual Installation